rustless/rustless/README.md

 * [Valico](https://github.com/rustless/valico) - Rust JSON validator and coercer.
 See [Api docs](http://rustless.org/valico/doc/valico).
 * [Queryst](https://github.com/rustless/queryst) - Rust query string parser with nesting support.
 See [Api docs](http://rustless.org/queryst/doc/queryst).
 * [JsonWay](https://github.com/rustless/jsonway) - JSON building DSL and configurable serializers for Rust.
 See [Api docs](http://rustless.org/jsonway/doc/jsonway).

+## Usage warning

+Rustless is based on Iron, which is based on Hyper, which is **synchronous**.
+Hyper has a lot of limitations right now, and can't handle many simultaneous connections, especially with keep-alive.
+So it is **highly recommended** to use light asynchronous web server such as **Nginx** as a reverse proxy server with Rustless.

 ## Basic Usage